SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

 >
 > 1.4.2 Proportion of total adult population with secure tenure rights to land, (a) with legally recognized documentation, and (b) who perceive their rights to land as secure, by sex and type of tenure

-This target is interpreted to cover research about:
+This target is interpreted to cover research about the "poor and the vulnerable" and:
 * Access and rights to financial services ("financial inclusion").
 We interpret this as money-based resources.
 For this we include research about microfinance, and access to digital finance and mobile money, plus other more traditional financial products/financial services.
 Includes credit, savings, payment services, fund transfers and insurance.
-* Rights and access to economic resources and land/property/inheritance/natural resources (including rights for tenure, ownership and control, and security).
+* Access and rights to economic resources and land/property/inheritance/natural resources (including rights for tenure, ownership and control, and security).
 We interpret "economic resources" to include mentioned elements such as land, natural resources and technology, but could also include human capital/labour (e.g. access to employment).
-* Access to basic services
+* Access and rights to basic services

 We based this interpretation of financial and economic resources on <a id="DESA">[Department of Economic and Social Affairs (2009)](#f7)</a> (p1), which states:
 > Economic resources refer to the direct factors of production such as “immoveable” assets, including land, housing, common pool resources and infrastructure, as well as “moveable” assets, such as productive equipment, technology and livestock.
 Financial resources refer to money-based resources, including government expenditures, private financial flows and official development assistance, as well as income, credit, savings and remittances. [...]
 Labour is the primary resource available to the vast majority of people, particularly those from low-income households [...]

-Although the target states for "all men and women", we target the results to this SDG by combining the phrases also to an element about "the poor and the vulnerable".
+Although the target states for "all men and women", we target the search to this SDG by combining the phrases to an element about "the poor and the vulnerable".
 We do this because a) some of the search terms are quite general (for example, appear in general economic research), and b) because other SDGs refer to access to specific basic services (e.g. modern energy in SDG 7, essential healthcare in SDG 3); thus we assume that the most relevant research for this target should also be somewhat related to poverty/poor/vulnerable.
+For the *poor and vulnerable* terms, we use general terms for poverty/low income, plus terms for "vulnerable" groups from indicator 1.3.1.
+We used UN sources to find additional terms and groups that can be considered "vulnerable" (<a id="Blanchard">[Blanchard et al., 2017](#f12)</a>; <a id="UNOHC">[Office of the High Commissioner, n.d.](#f13)</a>; <a id="UNracism">[United Nations, n.d.](#f14)</a>).
+We include least developed countries also (on the assumption that the population there as a whole can, on a global scale, be considered poorer or more vulnerable).

 #### Phrase 1
 This phrase covers access and rights to financial services.
 The elements of the phrase are: *inclusion/microfinance // access + financial services + poor/vulnerable*.

 Sources of terms for *financial services* included <a id="DESA">[Department of Economic and Social Affairs (2009)](#f7)</a> and a digital financial inclusion report from the <a id="sgsa">[UNSGSA et al. (2018)](#f8)</a>.
 For the topic approach, we allow some terms which are already closely related to the idea of access to stand alone without being connected to access or rights explicitly; this includes microfinance types (where access is a primary objective) and `financial inclusion`.

-For the *poor and vulnerable* terms, we use general terms for poverty/low income, plus terms for "vulnerable" groups from indicator 1.3.1.
-We used UN sources to find additional terms and groups that can be considered "vulnerable" (<a id="Blanchard">[Blanchard et al., 2017](#f12)</a>; <a id="UNOHC">[Office of the High Commissioner, n.d.](#f13)</a>; <a id="UNracism">[United Nations, n.d.](#f14)</a>).
-We include least developed countries also (on the assumption that the population there as a whole can, on a global scale, be considered poorer or more vulnerable).

 ```py
 TS= ("financial inclusion" OR "microfinanc*" OR "micro-financ*" OR "microinsurance" OR "micro-insurance" OR "microcredit" OR "micro-credit" OR "microloan$" OR "micro-loan$")